cyberkade/cyberkade/README.md

 - 👋 Hi, I’m Kade!
-- 👀 I’m interested in ... programming, design, music, outdoors, video games
+- 👀 I’m interested in ...
+New technologies, music, outdoors, video games
 - 🌱 I’m currently learning ...
 TypeScript
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... https://www.linkedin.com/in/kadeg/ , kadeg95@gmail.com